econoalchemist/Foundation-Passport/09 MultiSig.md

 ![](assets/sparrow63.png)

-That makes 2-of-3 signatures and the transaction is now ready to be broad cast to the Bitcoin network.
+That makes 2-of-3 signatures and the transaction is now ready to be broadcast to the Bitcoin network.
 Simply click on the <kbd>Broadcast Transaction</kbd> button.

 ![](assets/sparrow64.png)